I wrote this post in 2016:

 “The thing that really riles people is the fact that, despite their struggling, the rich and powerful are doing better than ever before.
 Despite the thousand year struggle to create a fairer society, one where the power and wealth and opportunities were shared out relatively equitably, we’re back where we started – a handful of people have it all and the rest have virtually nothing.
 The average drone, if they’re lucky, might have a JOB.
 And you know what J-O-B spells?
 Just Over Broke.”

-I’m quoting from a great blog by Jim O’Connor here.
-Jim lays out the part that marketing/advertising has played in creating inequality.
+I’m quoting from a blog by Jim O’Connor here.
+Before he passed Jim laid out the part that marketing/advertising has played in creating inequality.
 I quote again:

 “So what has this got to do with marketing?